-It is estimated that a general increase of one percentage point in interest rates would decrease the Group's profit before taxation by approximately £3.1 million per annum, on the basis of the floating rate debt outstanding at 31 March 2022, after taking account of the interest swaps and caps in place.
+It is estimated that a general increase of one percentage point in interest rates would decrease the Group's profit before taxation by approximately £1.5 million per annum, on the basis of the floating rate debt outstanding at 31 March 2023, after taking account of the interest swaps and caps in place.

 There also exists a risk to the income statement arising from the recognition and re-measurement of interest rate swaps at fair value.
-It is estimated that a general increase of one percentage point in interest rates would give rise to a reduction in fair value of interest rate swaps outstanding at 31 March 2022 of £2.1 million, together with a corresponding increase in the Group's profit before taxation.
+It is estimated that a general increase of one percentage point in interest rates would give rise to an increase in the fair value of interest rate swaps outstanding at 31 March 2023 of £1.4 million, together with a corresponding reduction in the Group's loss before taxation.